-Hannah Mitchell, the daughter of John Webster, a small farmer in Derbyshire, was born in 1871.
+Hannah Mitchell, the daughter of John Webster, a small farmer in Derbyshire, was born on 11th February 1871.
 Hannah received only two weeks of formal schooling and was kept busy on the farm and with domestic duties.
 Her three brothers did not have to work at home and she grew up with a strong awareness of gender inequalities.

 At the age of fourteen Hannah had a vigorous row with her mother over the work she was expected to do.
 After being badly beaten with a stick, Hannah ran away from home.
 Hannah found work as a dressmaker in Bolton.
 Although she was only earning eight shillings a week, she managed to subscribe to a small library and over the next few years taught herself to read and write.